GoogleCloudPlatform/cloud-image-tests/test_suites/README.md

 (those with UID < 1000) have the correct shell set (typically set to 'nologin' or 'false')

+#### TestSockets

+Test that there are no network listeners on unexpected ports.

+### Test suite: shapevalidation

+Test that a VM can boot and access the virtual hardware of the large machine shape in a VM family.
+This test suite adds a flag to the manager which can be used to filter the test cases it runs.

+  -shapevalidation_test_filter string
+  	regexp filter for shapevalidation test cases, only cases with a matching family name will be run (default ".*")

+To see the list of test cases, check [shapevalidation/setup.go](shapevalidation/setup.go)

+#### Test`$FAMILY`Mem

+Test that the available system memory is at least the expected amount of memory for this VM shape.

+#### Test`$FAMILY`Cpu

+Test the the number of active processors is equal to the number of processors expected for this VM shape.

+#### Test`$FAMILY`Numa

+Test the the number of active numa nodes is equal to the number of processors expected for this VM shape.

+### Test suite: sql

+Tests for Windows SQL server settings and functionality are correct.

+#### TestPowerPlan

+Test that the power plan is set to high perfomance.

+#### TestSqlVersion

+Test that the Windows SQL version matches the image name.

+#### TestRemoteConnectivity

+Test that a client can authentice and remotely manipulate SQL server tables.

+### Test suite: ssh

+Tests [metadata ssh key](https://cloud.google.com/compute/docs/connect/add-ssh-keys#metadata) functionality.
+On windows, tests use the [Windows SSH beta](https://cloud.google.com/compute/docs/connect/windows-ssh).

+#### TestMatchingKeysInGuestAttributes

+Validate that host keys in guest attributes match those on disk.

+#### TestHostKeysAreUnique

+Validate that host keys from disk are unique between instances.

+#### TestHostKeysNotOverrideAfterAgentRestart

+Test that SSH host keys do not change after restarting the guest agent.

+#### TestSSHInstanceKey TestEmptyTest

+TestSSHInstanceKey tests that it can add a metadata ssh key to another instance and use it to connect.
+TestEmptyTest does nothing, and waits to be connected to.

 ### Test suite: storageperf

 This test suite verifies PD performance on linux and windows.
 The following documentation is relevant for working with these tests, as of January 2024.